atecon/PanelTools/README.md

 - `yrange_min`: scalar (default `NA` (automatically set))
 - `yrange_max`: scalar (default `NA` (automatically set))
 - `quantiles`: matrix (default {0.05, 0.5, 0.95})
+- `band`: series, Add “recession bars” to a plot.
+Series with values 0 and 1, where 1 indicates “on” and 0 “off” (drawn on left hand-side y-axis)
+- `band_transparency`: int, Degree of transparency of the `band` series between 01 and 99 (default: 70)
+- `band_width`: int, Width of vertical lines for `band` series (default: 10)
+- `band_label`: string, Label the series of vertical bars (default: "band")
+- `exogenous`: series, Series to add to plot and for which no quantiles are computed
+- `exogenous_label`: string, Label for the exogenous series (default: "exog")
+- `exogenous_dashtype`: int, Non-negative integer for controlling the dashtype (default: 1 (solid line)); see here: https://gnuplot.sourceforge.net/demo/dashtypes.html
+- `exogenous_color`: string, Color of exogenous series (default: "black")

 ## Returns